Liquor now allowed at 14 provincial day-use picnic sites | CBC News

 Liquor now allowed at 14 provincial day-use picnic sites

-Bring the sandwiches, salads and, if you like, bring a few beers too — more than a dozen provincial day-use picnic sites will permit limit consumption starting Friday.
+Bring the sandwiches, salads and, if you like, bring a few beers too — more than a dozen provincial day-use picnic sites will allow liquor consumption starting Friday.

 The day use picnic sites are located across the province

-Bring the sandwiches, salads and, if you like, bring a few beers too — more than a dozen provincial day-use picnic sites will permit limit consumption starting Friday
+Bring the sandwiches, salads and, if you like, bring a few beers too — more than a dozen provincial day-use picnic sites will allow liquor consumption starting Friday

 The provincial government announced the relaxed rules Friday.
 It's the second such rule change in as many months; in May the government lifted May long weekend liquor bans at eight provincial parks.